yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/recursive-cte.md

 ## Semantics

 You can find various formulations of the following explanation by Internet search.
-In particular, here is a version in the [PostgreSQL Version 11 documentation](https://www.postgresql.org/docs/11/queries-with.html#id-1.5.6.12.5.4).
+In particular, here is a version from the [PostgreSQL Version 11 documentation](https://www.postgresql.org/docs/11/queries-with.html#id-1.5.6.12.5.4).

 In informal prose: